 The textbook is co-authored with Hannah Stevens, and is currently in field-testing.
 Initial responses to the text are enthusiastic!
 It will be published later in 2020 or in 2021.

 Over the years, I have written countless courses on philosophy and creative writing.
-Most recently, I have produced philosophy courses for email platform Highbrow, and as podcasts for audio platform Listenable.
+I have produced philosophy courses for email platform Highbrow, and as podcasts for audio platform Listenable.
 These philosophy courses include courses on wisdom, on women in philosophy, and on happiness.
+In late 2020, I set up Looking for Wisdom, a resource for global philosophy featuring rich resources, ongoing courses, and interviews with living philosophers.

 Whilst working as visiting associate professor at Sichuan University in Chengdu, I set up a free, bilingual (English and Chinese) public philosophy salon at the Bookworm book-store.